Understanding Transfer Duty in South Africa (2026)

 Buying at R2,500,000

-The price crosses three bands.
-Each band is calculated separately and added together.
+The price crosses two taxable bands.
+Each portion is calculated separately and added together.

 Buying at R5,000,000